taz030485/BeatSaberTweaks/README.md

 # Changes
 3.3
-- Requires SettingUI plugin to show config UI
+- Requires BeatSaberUI plugin to show config UI
+- Fixed stuttering when not changing song speed

 3.2.1
 - Score position and size can now be changed in Tweaks.cfg
 - While on the Main menu screen hold both triggers for 5 seconds